 Clenching or Grinding

-Some people clench or grind their teeth throughout the day.
-It can become such a habit that it might go virtually unnoticed.
-You may even be clenching or grinding your teeth while you sleep without knowing it.
+Many individuals clench or grind their teeth throughout the day without even noticing it.
+You may also be clenching or grinding your teeth while you sleep.

 How can I relieve the pain caused by TMD?

-Depending on your situation and pain level, the dentist may recommend a hot/cold treatment routine to reduce pain.
+Depending on your unique situation and pain, we may suggest hot/cold treatments to reduce pain.

 How do I know if I have TMD?